November 14 Drs. Abdulla and Murgulet reveal decades-old hidden pollutants in Nueces Bay using advanced high resolution accurate mass spectrometry.

-September 20 National Science Foundation awarded a grant to CMSS faculty Drs.
+September 20 The National Science Foundation awards a grant to CMSS faculty Drs.
 Montagna, Hu, and Wetz on a study entitled "RAPID: Capturing the Signature of Hurricane Harvey on Texas Coastal Lagoons".
 This research team will conduct a series of field and lab studies to examine the aftermath of Hurricane Harvey on biogeochemistry and organisms of lagoons in mid to south Texas coast.

 September 18 Melissa McCutcheon, PhD candidate, is elected as the Student Representative for the Gulf Estuary Research Society (GERS), a regional Affiliate Society of the Coastal and Estuarine Research Federation.
 She will serve the 2017-2019 term.

 September 11 Hongjie Wang, PhD candidate, publishes a paper "Decadal fCO2 trends in global ocean margins and adjacent boundary current-influenced areas" in the journal Geophysical Research Letters.
 This work is featured on TAMUCC website.

 September 8 Elizabeth Del Rosario, CMSS PhD student, along with Marine Biology PhD student Joey Reustle, are selected by the Institute of Teaching and Mentoring to participate in the 24th Institute on Teaching and Mentoring from October 26-October 29 in Atlanta, GA.
 They are among the 15 minority PhD students selected from partner institutions across the Texas A&M University System on a project funded by the Alliances for Graduate Education and the Professoriate (AGEP) Program of the National Science Foundation.